MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/ctabctrl-class.md

 ### <a name="remarks"></a>Açıklamalar

-Öğenin durumu `dwState` `TCITEM` yapının üyesi tarafından belirtilir.
+Bir öğenin durumu `TCITEM` yapısının `dwState` üyesi tarafından belirtilir.

 ##  <a name="getrowcount"></a>CTabCtrl:: GetRowCount